brightzheng100/platform-automation-pipelines/README.md

 ## Preparation

-One of the major goals of building `pcf-automation` is to simplify things about PCF automation.
+One of the major goals of building `platform-automation` is to simplify things about PCF automation.

 But if one thinks of the _best practices_ and/or _sustainable processes_, we _should_ prepare some or all of below items if there is a good fit.